-- 1. Please verify that a bus or vehicle is available for your particular date before submitting a request. - 2.
-Requests must be made three weeks in advance or as soon as possible to insure availability.
-The transportation department will confirm your request via email confirmation.

-3. Please assume you do not have a vehicle reserved and confirmed until you receive the email confirmation.
-Once confirmation is complete, the status can be checked by accessing the district intranet: Transportation, List of Outstanding Requests.
+- Requests must be made three weeks in advance or as soon as possible to insure availability.
+The transportation department will approve your request and you will receive a confirmation email. - 2.
+Please assume you do not have a vehicle reserved and confirmed until you receive the email confirmation.
+Once confirmation is complete, the status can be checked by accessing the district intranet: Transportation, Transportation Scheduling Dashboard.
 (Please note section below on field trips for further details regarding needed approval and procedures.)